 The main issue before the court was ascertaining whether the administrative fine imposed on the applicant for the Lithuanian calendar of 2000 amounted to a violation of Article 10.

-The applicant argued that the her freedom of expression had been violated since the Lithuanian calendar was distributed for the last 6 years in Lithuania 'attracting no great attention from the public or from State institutions.'
+The applicant argued that her freedom of expression had been violated since the Lithuanian calendar was distributed for the last 6 years in Lithuania 'attracting no great attention from the public or from State institutions.'
 She also argued that the 2000 version had caused 'no significant interest or exaggerated reactions, up until the State authorities' intervention.'
 She stated that the authorities could have implemented less restrictive means (instead of a fine) such as 'giving her the opportunity to make certain rectifications or announcements.'
 The applicant also referred to her lack of intent and the 'minor danger which the publication represented.' (para.68)

 The government referred to the fact that Article 10 carries with it special duties and responsibilities and 'cannot be interpreted as allowing the promotion or dissemination of the ideas of ethnic hatred, hostility and the superiority of one nation vis-à--vis other ethnic groups.'
 It stressed the 'sensitivity of the questions related to national minorities and territorial integrity' and argued that the calendar was 'clearly promoting the extreme ideology of nationalism.'
 The authorities interfered with the applicant's freedom of expression in order to 'prevent the spreading of ideas which might violate the rights of ethnic minorities living in Lithuania as well as endanger Lithuania's relations with its neighbouring countries.' (para.69).

 The ECtHR, relying on well-established case-law such as Jersild v.
 Denmark, Piermont v.
 France, Lehideux and Isorni v.
 France and Nilsen and Johnsen v.
-Norway, it reiterated that restrictions to Article 10 must 'be construed strictly, and the need for any restrictions must be established convincingly.' [para.75]
+Norway, reiterated that restrictions to Article 10 must 'be construed strictly, and the need for any restrictions must be established convincingly.' [para.75]